smogon/pokemon-showdown/mods/gennext/README.md

   double SR damage, heals 1/16 after using a Status move, and makes Twister do 1.5x Damage.

+- Swarm also makes the user take half damage from Rock, Ice, Electric moves, and Stealth Rock if they are Flying type.

 - Relic Song switches Meloetta's SpA and Atk EVs, boosts, and certain natures,
   specifically: Modest <-> Adamant, Jolly <-> Timid, other natures are left untouched.
 It's now 60 base power +1 priority, with no secondary.